Mostakin-MF/University_Sports_Complex/README.md

 ## 🙏 Acknowledgments

-- AIUB Faculty and Department of Computer Science
+- University Faculty and Department of Computer Science
 - All stakeholders and users who provided feedback
 - Open source community for excellent tools and libraries